Frequently Asked Questions

 No. Te Ara Tipuna is not yet built and will not be a road.
 It is not eligible for pothole repair funding.

-First and foremost, the trail is to connect uri, noho kaenga and kei te whenua, with each other, their whenua and pa kaenga, and to anchor their whanau, hapu and iwi identity.
+First and foremost, the Ara is to connect uri, noho kaenga and kei te whenua, with each other, their whenua and pa kaenga, and to anchor their whanau, hapu and iwi identity.
 Please see the Proposal Document 2021 which sets out all the reasons – that we have thought of.
 There will be many ideas.

 Landowner Questions